logo

 Paralegal Associate Degree

-Completing an associate’s degree in paralegal studies can be the first step towards a career in the challenging legal field.
-Paralegals, also known as legal assistants, typically work as part of legal teams and assist with research, interviewing, administration, and preparation.
-While there are no formal requirements to become a paralegal, an associate’s degree provides a broad foundation of general education subjects, such as communications and English, as well as legal systems.
+Completing an associate degree in paralegal studies can be the first step toward a career in the challenging legal field.
+Paralegals, also known as legal assistants, typically work as part of legal teams, assisting with research, interviewing, administration, and preparation.
+While no formal requirements exist to become a paralegal, an associate’s degree provides a broad foundation of general education subjects, such as communication and English, as well as a grounding in legal systems.

 The required paralegal content in an associate’s degree program does not differ significantly from that of a foundational paralegal certificate.
-Instead, the associate’s degree curriculum includes more general education requirements that are necessary to continue to paralegal studies at the bachelor’s degree level and beyond.
+Instead, the associate’s degree curriculum includes more general education requirements necessary to pursue paralegal studies at the bachelor’s degree level and beyond.
 The paralegal associate’s degree takes approximately two years of full-time study to complete.
-The National Center for Education Statistics (NCES) reports that there are approximately 400 legal assistant/paralegal associate degrees available at not-for-profit schools in the United States.1
+The National Center for Education Statistics (NCES) reports that over 400 legal assistant/paralegal associate degrees are available at not-for-profit schools in the United States.1

 Table of Contents